Background pattern

 • have kidney problems

-• take medications that increase your urine production (diuretics) or have low blood pressure
+• take medications that increase urine production (diuretics) or have low blood pressure

 • are over 65 years old

-Your doctor will instruct you on how to treat low blood sugar and what to do if you experience any of the following symptoms or signs.
-Your doctor may reduce your insulin dose or the dose of other diabetes medications.
+Your doctor will tell you how to treat low blood sugar and what to do if you experience any of the following symptoms or signs.

-The symptoms and signs of low blood sugar may include:
+The signs and symptoms of low blood sugar may include:

 • headache